-- Horizon 2020 shall be implemented by the Commission in accordance with Regulation (EU) No XXXX/2012 [New Financial Regulation]. - 2.
-The Commission may also entrust part of the implementation of Horizon 2020 to the funding bodies referred to in Article [55(1)(b)] of Regulation (EU) No XXXX/2012 [New Financial Regulation].
+- Horizon 2020 shall be implemented by the Commission in accordance with Regulation (EU, Euratom) No 966/2012. - The Commission may also entrust part of the implementation of Horizon 2020 to the funding bodies referred to in point (c) of Article 58(1) of Regulation (EU, Euratom) No 966/2012.

-Forms of Union support
+Article 10 Forms of Union support

-- 1. Horizon 2020 shall support indirect actions through one or several of the forms of funding provided for by Regulation (EU) No XX/2012 [New Financial Regulation], in particular grants, prizes, procurement and financial instruments. - 2.
-Horizon 2020 shall also support direct actions undertaken by the Joint Research Centre. - 3.
-Where the direct actions undertaken by the Joint Research Centre contribute to initiatives established under Article 185 or Article 187 TFEU, this contribution shall not be considered as part of the financial contribution allocated to these initiatives.
+- Horizon 2020 shall support indirect actions through one or several of the forms of funding provided for by Regulation (EU, Euratom) No 966/2012, in particular grants, prizes, procurement and financial instruments.
+Financial instruments shall be the main form of funding for activities close to market that are supported under Horizon 2020. - 2.
+Horizon 2020 shall also support direct actions undertaken by the JRC. - 3.
+Where the direct actions undertaken by the JRC contribute to initiatives established under Article 185 or Article 187 TFEU, this contribution shall not be considered as part of the financial contribution allocated to those initiatives.